mnurczynski/jee_project/simple-rpg/src/main/resources/pl/edu/pg/eti/kask/rpg/configuration/avatar/README.md

 ### Credits

-All character's portraits were created using [DMHeroes](http://dmheroes.com/) developed by [Christian Oesch](https://twitter.com/ChristianOesch).
+All building's portraits were created using [DMHeroes](http://dmheroes.com/) developed by [Christian Oesch](https://twitter.com/ChristianOesch).